monadosquito/miso-bem/README.md

 and *mix views* ([?](#include-mix-view)) including the obtained data.

+## Hints

+- The [*element view maker* type signatures](https://monadosquito.github.io/miso-bem/Bem-Miso-Utl-Utl.html#t:Elem-39-) can be used as type signatures for *element view generators*.

 # Create mix view using default decorations

 Follow [creating an *element view*](#create-element-view)